ndextools/ndex-morphcs/docs/parameter-options.md

 ```text
 -o sample-network/LBC_FILETERED_ERK_AKT.csv
 ```
-This option is only to be used when executing the program from the command line.
-The -o and --output keywords should not be used when executing as an NDEx server process.

-The filename can be enclosed by double quotation (") marks if it contains spaces (such as a Window's filename).
+The filename can be enclosed by double quotation (") marks if it contains spaces (such as in a Window's filename).

-In case the input option is specified and output option is omitted, the output file path and name will be made to match the input file path and name, but the file extension will be changed to .csv or .tsv.
-Whichever extension is used depends on the specified or default state of the convert option (i.e. when -c and --convert keyword parameters are used).
+This option is only to be used when executing the program from a Terminal or Command shell.
+The -o and --output keywords should never be used when executing as an NDEx server process

 ### Newline Characters
-Operating systems use platform-specific character strings when outputting to a new line.
+Operating systems use platform-specific character strings when outputting to the next line.
 In most circumstances the system default newline character can be used.
-In most cases the appropriate new line character will be generated and this option is not needed.
-This option is only intended as a means to override the platform-specific newline character string to a specific OS platform.
+Most of the time the appropriate new line character will be generated and this parameter option is not needed.
+It is only here as a means to override the platform-specific newline character string to a specific OS platform.

 * WINDOWS
 * OSX
 * OLDMAC (i.e. legacy Apple Mac)
 * LINUX
+* SYSTEM

 ```text
 [-n | --newline] OS_Platform